cuewb-ghana/cuewb-ghana.github.io/source/_posts/2013-10-09-contacts-setup.markdown

 3. Select Add Account.
 4. Select Google.
 5. Fill out your account information in the following fields:
-	- Name: Enter your name
+	- Name: Enter the EWB Ghana account name: CUEWB-Ghana
-	- User Name: Enter your full Google Account email address
+	- User Name: `cuewb.ghana.contacts@gmail.com`
 	- Password: Your Google Acccount password
 	- Description: Enter a description of the account (e.g. CUEWB-Ghana).
 6. Select Next at the top of your screen.